RECYTHNG/recything-de/README.md

 # Project Name
-ETL Process and Data Visualization for RecyThing
+ETL Process and Data Visualization for RecyThing user activity and environmental data

 # About Project
-RecyThing is an innovative project aimed at enhancing waste management and recycling processes through advanced data analytics and visualization.
-By leveraging the power of BigQuery and data visualization tools, RecyThing provides insights into recycling patterns, efficiency of waste collection, and the overall impact on the environment.
+The RecyThing project focuses on optimizing and visualizing user activity and environmental data through an efficient ETL (Extract, Transform, Load) process.
+By extracting data from databases, transforming it into a consistent, analyzable format, and loading it into a centralized database, we ensure data accuracy and accessibility.
+Our goal is to leverage this processed data to create in-depth visualizations that highlight user behavior and environmental data that support sustainable practices and informed decision-making.

 # Tech Stacks
 Tools: